 - Civil cases, which are lawsuits brought by one party against another.
 Civil cases include small claims court, debt cases, and general business lawsuits.

-The defendant does not have to prove his or her case; that is the responsibility of the plaintiff.
+The defendant does not have to prove their case; that is the responsibility of the plaintiff.
 The plaintiff in most cases has the burden of proof; the plaintiff brings the case to court and must provide enough evidence to have the case heard and to allow it to proceed.

 The term "defendant" is used in both civil and criminal lawsuits.
-In an arbitration, the defendant is called a respondent, because he/she is responding to the claims of the claimant.
+In an arbitration, the defendant is called a respondent, because they are responding to the claims of the claimant.

 What Happens If You Become a Defendant